apache/lucenenet/websites/site/contributing/index.md

 ### Report a Bug

-To report a bug, please use the [JIRA issue tracker](xref:contributing/issue-tracker).
-You can signup for a JIRA account [here](https://cwiki.apache.org/confluence/signup.action) (it just takes a minute).
+To report a bug, please use the [GitHub issue tracker](xref:contributing/issue-tracker).

 ### Submit a Pull Request